How can I improve my EPC rating?

 How is my EPC calculated?

-Your EPC is based on a number of factors including the amount of energy the property uses per m² and the level of carbon dioxide emitted in a year, which is affected by things like the property’s lighting, insulation and heating.
+Your EPC is based on factors including the amount of energy the property uses per m² and the volume of carbon dioxide emitted in a year.
+In turn, these are affected by things like the property’s lighting, insulation and heating.
 These factors are converted into a score called SAP points by assessors, and your EPC is based on your score out of 100.

-Most advice on how to improve the EPC of a property is directed towards the property owner, but as energy bills rise tenants and renters are increasingly interested in how they can make their homes more efficient to save energy.
+Most advice on how to improve the EPC of a property is directed towards the property owner.
+However, as energy bills rise, tenants and renters are increasingly interested in how they can make their homes more efficient to save energy.
 Unfortunately, as a property’s EPC is based on permanent, structural factors there is very little you can do to change it without the permission and cooperation of the property owner.

-If you can though, it is worth talking to your landlord about the following property changes.
-Although some may be inconvenient or expensive up front, they will save you money on your bills and make the property more appealing for future tenants.
+If you can though, it is worth talking to your landlord about updating the property.
+Although some may be inconvenient or expensive up front, these changes will increase the property value and make it more appealing for future tenants.

 • Installing double-glazed windows